orstavik/JoiComponents/book/Proposal_Var.md

 ### Implement the 'varCallback' as a mixin that uses the SLOT instead of the VAR.

 todo:
-1. make the new Slottables element both contain both algorithms for flattening.
+1. make VarMixin with new Slottables that contain both algorithms for flattening.
-2. add the BatchedConstructor to the mixin
+2. add the BatchedConstructor to the mixin..
+This must then be done only to the VarMixin.
-3. make the varCallback use direct method calls to slot chain instead of slotchange event
+3. make the varCallback use direct method calls to slot chain instead of slotchange event.
+This is done

 ## Further suggestions